 What is Water & Sewer Backup Coverage?

+Owning a home or condo is a significant investment and protecting it should be a top priority.
+While most home or condo insurance policies provide essential coverage for various perils, there is a potential threat that often gets overlooked – water & sewer backups.
 While no one wants to think about sewage backing up from your toilets or from the pipes of your sinks, tubs, or basement, it’s a reality some have faced.
-Unfortunately, this situation is one not automatically covered by most standard homeowner insurance policies – it’s also not covered under a flood insurance policy.
+Unfortunately, this situation is one not automatically covered by most standard homeowner or condo insurance policies – it’s also not covered under a flood insurance policy.
 This can end in costly damages and clean up that come completely out of pocket for the homeowner.
-This is why it’s important to carry Water & Sewer Backup Coverage on your homeowner or rental policy.
+However, this coverage can be added to most home, condo, or even renter insurance policies.

 What would this cover for me?

 A basement is one of the most important parts of a house.
 The foundation of a building where most of the important pieces of equipment are.
 Whether it’s a washer, dryer, furnace or a water heater, it’s vital to have all of these covered by your insurance.
 Due to this, we suggest carrying at least $10,000 if you have an unfinished basement.
 And with a finished basement that may have carpet, furniture, fixtures, toys and more, we recommend at least $20,000.
 Even higher limits are available if needed or wanted.